 A Pharisee—one of the intellectual guardians of the Law.

 Israel’s teacher—the authority, the one whose opinion could sway the vote, the one whose words were most quoted.

 Most impressive.
 Nicodemus is at the top of the religious ladder, looking down.

 But the view from the top is, at best, disappointing.
 And now, he steps down from that ladder to walk the streets.
 Searching.

 And it is this successful, powerful, at-the-top-of-his-game-guy Jesus says, “You need another birth.”

-This is what is hard and beautiful about Christian faith.
+This is what is hard and beautiful about the Christian faith.
 Because our faith, unique from all other religions, says “Nobody is disqualified on the one hand and nobody is good enough on the other.”

 Grace is why pimps and prostitutes flocked to Jesus because they understood that their past didn’t keep them from life with God.
-But this is also why many of the priests, professors and the pious had a hard time with Jesus, because their past didn’t get them any special favors with God.
+But this is also why many of the priests, professors and the pious had a hard time with Jesus because their past didn’t get them any special favors with God.
 Nobody is disqualified and nobody is good enough for life with God.
 A new birth can only be given to you.

 Nicodemus accepted the gift and moved in the direction of the new birth, I think I will too.